Expecho/ServiceFabric-Remoting-CustomHeaders/README.md

 var actorResponse = proxy.SayHelloToActor().GetAwaiter().GetResult();
 ```

 There is an overload of the `Create` method that accepts a `Func<CustomHeaders>`.
-This is useful in scenarios where the created proxy is reused.
+This is useful in scenarios where the created proxy factory or proxy is reused.
+Since creating a proxy factory is expensive this is the preferred way if you need dynamic header values.
 The func is invoked on every request made using the proxy:

 ```csharp
 var customHeadersProvider = new Func<CustomHeaders>(() => new CustomHeaders